 So, read!
 Read your Bible.
 Read biographies.
 Read history.
 Read current events.
 Look for God’s hand.
 More importantly, watch for His heart.
 Celebrate His power and goodness.
 What do you know about Him because of what you’ve read?
 Give thanks with a grateful heart for all He does.
 Remember His lovingkindness; then, give thanks again.

 The practice of giving thanks and looking for God’s heart in all of our situations positions us to be shaped by God in beautiful ways.
-I pray the holiday season finds your heart full of love and gratitude that has been cultivated in His presence.
+I pray every season finds your heart full of love and gratitude that has been cultivated in His presence.
+Check out the 5-Day Reflection below to spend more time thinking of God’s goodness in your life.

 Stay close to Him; Live beautiful!